Goa nightclub fire: HC converts civil suit into PIL; says 'someone has to be held accountable' | Law-Order

 The petition was filed by Pradeep Ghadi Amonkar and Sunil Divkar, owners of the land on which the nightclub stood.

-Converting it into a PIL, the division bench of Justices Sarang Kotwal and Prithviraj Chavan said ''someone has to be held accountable in such kind of cases''.
+Converting it into a PIL, the division bench of Justices Sarang Kotwal and Ashish rpt Ashish Chavan said ''someone has to be held accountable in such kind of cases''.

 It observed that the local panchayat had failed to take suo motu cognisance of the club and had taken no action despite complaints.